Causes of Vaginal Yeast Infection

 To learn more check out our article on Vaginal Yeast Infections.

 Antibiotics are sometimes necessary, however, they eliminate the good bacteria in our digestive system and body along with the bad (Ross, J, 2012).
 There may be certain strains that can withstand antibiotics, however, the healthiest digestive systems are the ones that have diverse colonies of probiotics.
-If you are on long-term antibiotic therapy or take antibiotics frequently it is very likely that you have an overgrowth of candida in the body, it may not be in the vagina, however if the issue is not addressed, per se in the digestive tract, the likelihood of it spreading to the vagina or another area of the body is high (Martino, M.D., 2011).
+If you are on long-term antibiotic therapy or take antibiotics frequently you likely have an overgrowth of candida in the body, it may not be in the vagina, however, if the issue is not addressed, per se in the digestive tract, the likelihood of it spreading to the vagina or another area of the body is high (Martino, M.D., 2011).
 Antibiotic usage can also lead to a weakened immune system, leading to a potential overgrowth of candida (ibid) – and even a vaginal yeast infection.

 Stress!
 Who does have stress?
 Stress may not be something we can escape but we can control how we react to it and handle it.
 The way modern society works leaves many individuals in a state of fight or flight, they are super go-go-go, yet they become susceptible to catching an illness, feel tired (and may drink a lot of coffee or take energy boosts) all the time and have bad digestion.
 They may suffer from distention, have multiple food allergies, constipation or chronic diarrhea.
 Over time their adrenal glands wear down and their digestive system is severely compromised.
 A compromised digestive system is a refection for us females of a most likely unhealthy vagina.